 On December 28, 2015, the Company filed with the Secretary of State of the State of Nevada a Certificate of Designation for the Series F Convertible Preferred Stock, setting forth the rights, powers, and preferences of the Series F Convertible Preferred Stock.
 Pursuant to the Series F Certificate of Designation, each Series F Convertible Preferred Stock are convertible into 1/150th or 0.0067, shares of common stock.
 The stated value of each Series F Convertible Preferred Stock is \$0.50, the conversion ratio is subject to adjustment for stock splits, stock dividends, recapitalizations, combinations, subdivisions or other similar events.
 The Company is prohibited from effecting a conversion of the Series F Convertible Preferred Stock Shares to the extent that, as a result of such conversion, such investor would beneficially own more than 4.99% of the number of shares of Common Stock outstanding immediately after giving effect to the issuance of shares of Common Stock upon conversion of the Series F Convertible Preferred Stock.
 On December 5, 2017, pursuant to the approval of our board of directors and a majority of the shareholders in each class, we increased the maximum conversion limit from 4.99% to 9.99%.
 Each Series F Convertible Preferred Stock Share entitles the holder to vote on all matters voted on by holders of common stock as a single class.
-With respect to any such vote, each Series F Convertible Preferred Stock Share entitles the holder to cast 1/150th or 0.0067 vote per share of Series F Convertible Preferred Stock, owned at the time of such vote subject to the 4.99% beneficial ownership limitation.
-Prior to December 31, 2017, in the event the Company issues securities at a per share price less than the conversion price for a period of two years from the closing, each holder will be entitled to receive from the Company additional shares of common stock such that the holder shall hold that number of conversion shares, in total, had such holder purchased the Series F Convertible Preferred Stock with a conversion price equal to the lower price issuance.
+With respect to any such vote, each Series F Convertible Preferred Stock Share entitles the holder to vote on all matters voted on by holders of Series F Convertible Preferred Stock, owned at the time of such vote subject to the 4.99% beneficial ownership limitation.
+Prior to December 31, 2018, in the event the Company issues securities at a per share price less than the conversion price for a period of two years from the closing, each holder will be entitled to receive from the Company additional shares of common stock such that the holder shall hold that number of conversion shares, in total, had such holder purchased the Series F Convertible Preferred Stock wit